-Older adults may be more sensitive to the side effects of this drug, especially slow/shallow breathing, drowsiness, or stomach bleeding.
+Older adults may be more sensitive to the side effects of this drug, especially stomach/intestinal bleeding and ulcers, drowsiness, dizziness, slow/shallow breathing, confusion, difficulty urinating, and constipation.

 This product contains aspirin.
-Children and teenagers should not take aspirin if they have chickenpox, flu, or any undiagnosed illness, or if they have recently received a vaccine.
+Children and teenagers less than 18 years old should not take aspirin if they have chickenpox, flu, or any undiagnosed illness, or if they have recently received a vaccine.
 In these cases, taking aspirin increases the risk of Reye's syndrome, a rare but serious illness.

 Before using this medication, women of childbearing age should talk with their doctor(s) about the risks and benefits.
 Tell your doctor if you are pregnant or if you plan to become pregnant.
 This medication is not recommended for use during pregnancy.
 It may harm an unborn baby and interfere with normal labor/delivery.
 Consult your doctor for more details.

 This medication passes into breast milk and may have undesirable effects on a nursing infant.
 Breast-feeding while using this drug is not recommended.
 Consult your doctor before breast-feeding.